 Christ of the Noas

-Sanctuaries referring to the Holy Land, which have the second highest sculpture of Christ in Latin America with 20.80 meters high.
+Sanctuaries referring to the Holy Land, which have the second highest sculpture of Christ in Latin America at 20.80 meters high.

 Isauro Martinez Theater